Oconnery/Calculator/README.md

 # Future possible improvements
   - Use cache for operators and not just the parentheses.
 Don't use for loops here.
   - Use as a library in another program.
+  - Accept decimal place for output as a parameter in the main calculate method.